NFL balances emotions, tight schedule after Hamlin shock

 Goodell told teams they would be promptly advised of any changes to this weekend’s schedule.

-Several teams canceled media availability, including the New England Patriots.
+Several teams canceled media availabilities, including the New England Patriots.
 They are scheduled to face the Bills on Sunday.

 The Tennessee Titans and Jacksonville Jaguars practiced ahead of their game to determine the AFC South champion on Saturday night.